 Additional Remedies for Exceeding Permitted Percentage.
-In the event that (i) the transfer restrictions would not be effective for any reason to prevent the transfer, referred to in this prospectus supplement as a "Proposed Transfere," of beneficial ownership of any Excess Share of any class or series of our capital stock to a Non-U.S. Citizen, referred to in this prospectus supplement as a "Proposed Transfere," (ii) a change in the status, referred to in this prospectus supplement as a "Disqualified Person," causes a share of any class or series of our capital stock of which such U.S. Citizen is the beneficial owner immediately prior to such change to constitute an Excess Share, or (iii) the original issuance by us of a share of any class or series of our capital stock to a Non-U.S. Citizen, referred to in this prospectus supplement as a "Disqualified Recipient," results in such share constituting an Excess Share, then, effective as of immediately before the consummation of such Proposed Transfer (in the case of such Proposed Transferee) or such Status Change (in the case of such Disqualified Recipient), such Excess Share will neither acquire nor have any rights or interests in such Excess Share share subject to redemption.
+In the event that (i) the transfer restrictions would not be effective for any reason to prevent the transfer, referred to in this prospectus supplement as a "Proposed Transfer," of beneficial ownership of any Excess Share of any class or series of our capital stock to a Non-U.S. Citizen, referred to in this prospectus supplement as a "Proposed Transferee," (ii) a change in the status, referred to in this prospectus supplement as a "Status Change" of a U.S. Citizen to a Non-U.S. Citizen, referred to in this prospectus supplement as a "Disqualified Person," causes a share of any class or series of our capital stock of which such U.S. Citizen is the beneficial owner immediately prior to such change to constitute an Excess Share, or (iii) the original issuance by us of a share of any class or series of our capital stock to a Non-U.S. Citizen, referred to in this prospectus supplement as a "Disqualified Recipient," results in such share constituting an Excess Share, then, effective as of immediately before the consummation of such Proposed Transfer (in the case of such Proposed Transferee) or such Status Change (in the case of such Disqualified Person), and as of the time of issuance of such Excess Share (in the case of such Disqualified Recipient), such Excess Share will to the fullest extent permitted by law be eligible for redemption by us, and such Non-U.S. Citizen will neither acquire nor have any rights or interests in such Excess Share subject to redemption.